Scribe Book Writing Course

-This is another part of the positioning process that you don’t have to get perfect at first, you just need to get something down that is directionally accurate.
-You will have plenty of time to dial this is later on.
+You don’t have to get this perfect at first, you just need to get something down that is directionally accurate (you’ll work more on this later).

 The basic idea is to write a one-paragraph description of exactly what the book is about.
-Don’t worry about wordsmithing this or writing the perfect description, just get something down that answers the three questions we discuss in the video.
+Don’t worry about writing the perfect description – just get something down that answers the three questions we discuss in the video.

 Your outline is the structure of your book, and thus incredibly important.
 If you start writing without a structure, the process will take forever and the product will be haphazard and incomplete.